Minnesota United FC: Colors and badge

 The badge features a stylized loon, which is the state bird of Minnesota, with eleven spread feathers, one for each of the players on the field.
 The team's colors are gray, sky blue, and black, with a red accent.
 The blue line across the logo represents the Mississippi River.
 The two sides of the blue represent the cities of Saint Paul and Minneapolis.
 The gray color represents the Iron Range of Minnesota.
 The upward pointing crest and the North Star were inspired by L'Etoile du Nord which is the state motto.
 Zeus Jones created the designs.

-Kit suppliers and shirt sponsors
+Sponsorship

 Club culture

 Minnesota United's mascot is PK, a loon.
 PK has been the club mascot since mid-2014.
-The two main supporter groups of Minnesota United FC are Dark Clouds and True North Elite, although the overarching organization "MNWonderwall" includes affiliated groups the Red Loons and Dark Glitterati as well.
-Along with these supporters the Loons academy has been a big part to help grow youth in the community and to provide a path to the first team for the academy players.
+The two main supporter groups of Minnesota United are Dark Clouds and True North Elite, although the overarching organization "MNWonderwall" includes affiliated groups the Red Loons and Dark Glitterati as well.
+Along with these supporters, the Loons academy has played a big part to help grow youth in the community and to provide a path to the first team for the academy players.
 In early 2019, Wonderwall founded "THUNDERWALL", a coalition drumline permanently affixed in Allianz Field that provides percussion to support chants in the Wonderwall section during match days.

 Fans of Minnesota United sing the Oasis song "Wonderwall" after all home victories.